The perfect golf swing is within your reach

 The good thing is, if you can produce a sound backswing it’ll reduce the need for any compensations throughout the rest of your golf swing.

-Get your FREE membership at Rotary Swing here to learn more about these moves and how you can get your golf swing reviewed twice every month.
+Get your FREE membership at Rotary Swing here to learn more about how to achieve a better backswing.

 Adam’s 5 key moves